kennethchu-statcan/covid19/101-imperial-model-canada/README.md

 Input files
 -----------
-Up-to-date COVID-19 death count time series for different countries are downloaded by the pipeline at run-time at the following
+Up-to-date COVID-19 death count time series for different jurisdictions are downloaded by the pipeline at run-time at the following
 European Centre for Disease Prevention and Control open-data URL: